mschedrin/Cisco-Prime-Ansible-Inventory-Plugin_Collection/README.md

 Run inventory sync.

-If it dows not work as expected, increase Inventory Source verbosity to debugging level and check inventory sync job output.
+If it does not work as expected, increase Inventory Source verbosity to debugging level and check inventory sync job output.

 ## Known issues
 Due to Cisco Prime API limitations the script will fail if device group names contain comma.